 Optional Practical Training: F-1 Students

-You may not begin working until you have received the employment authorization document (EAD) from the USCIS and may only work within the dates specified on the EAD.
+You may not begin working until you have received your OPT card (Employment Authorization Document or EAD) from the U.S. government and may only work within the dates specified on the card.

 How to Apply